amir3x0/Real-Time-Call-Translator/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please follow these steps:
+Please see our [Contributing Guide](.github/docs/CONTRIBUTING.md) for detailed information.

+### Quick Contribution Steps

 1. **Fork the repository**
 2. **Create a feature branch**